 A. FERC/State Joint Participation

 While there was much support for the Commission’s initiatives, many state commissioners expressed concern that the Commission has moved forward on RTO formation without giving the states adequate input into the process.
-EPMI realizes that the Commission’s recent RTO efforts have caused concern for many state commissions, and that the Commission must work to mend its relationship with the states in order to to eliminate, or at least reduce, the level of opposition and controversy surrounding its RTO policies.
+EPMI realizes that the Commission’s recent RTO efforts have caused concern for many state commissions, and that the Commission wishes to work with the states in order to provide more education to eliminate, or at least reduce, the level of opposition and controversy surrounding its RTO policies.
 The Commission’s latest efforts to form a working relationship with the states should address the states’ concerns.cite the order on state OEA efforts.

 However, EPMI fully agrees with Commissioner Massey that this process cannot be endless.
 Acceptance by the states of the Commission’s RTO policy will be invaluable, and the Commission should try to achieve the states’ support.
 Nevertheless, the Commission must set realistic, firm timelines for action, and these timelines must be adhered to, whether or not full consensus is reached.
 Although the states have an important role to play in the development of RTOs, it is the Commission, and not the state commissions, who ultimately has the responsibility to create robust wholesale power markets.
 Our country’s founding fathers recognized that the individual states will have different views and opinions on most issues and that a federal government is needed to make decisions that will provide the most benefit for the country as a whole, without concern for one state’s interests over another.
 So while the Commission’s actions with regard to the states are necessary and appropriate, at the end of the day the Commission must not shirk its responsibility to move forward in creating wholesale electric markets.